foramgandhi12/StarLux-Cinemas/README.md

 ## Running the Application

-Retrieve an API key from the IMDB API and input it into line 9 of the Movie_Info.php file.
+* Retrieve an API key from the IMDB API and input it into line 9 of the Movie_Info.php file.
+* Create a local database called starlux_cinemas for the login/signup page.
-Place the unzipped file into the www directory in your WAMPServer.
+* Place the unzipped file into the www directory in your WAMPServer.
 Start the server and navigate to `localhost:8080/main-page.html` to view the input form.

 ## Preview